fhcrc/nestly/docs/scons.rst

 .. note ::

-  Nestly's aggregation functionality used to involve registering aggregate functions before creation of descendent nest levels.
-These functions were not called until finalized using either `wrap.finalize` or `wrap.finalize_all`.
+  nestly's initial SCons aggregation functionality added in `version 0.4.0 <https://github.com/fhcrc/nestly/tree/0.4.0>`_ and described in the `paper describing nestly <http://dx.doi.org/doi:10.1093/bioinformatics/bts696>`_ involved registering aggregate functions before adding additional levels to the nest.
-  This interface had the disadvantage of not allowing the user to utilize aggregate targets as sources of other targets downstream.
-However, the old interface is not compatible with that described here, so those using this aggregation functionality should ensure that they are using the correct interface give the version of nestly installed.
+  This interface did not allow the user to utilize aggregate targets as sources of other targets downstream.
+  The original aggregation functionality has since been removed.

 Calling commands from SCons
 ===========================